Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 1: Revisiting Predictability Effects on Word Durations

 \subsection{Results}

-\paragraph{Model Comparison:} Regression coefficients from models 1a and 1b are summarized in Table \ref{tab:DurModelCoeffs}.
-Positive coefficients predict lengthening of word duration, whereas negative coefficients reflect reduction.
-As expected, all three probabilistic variables showed a significant inverse relationship with word duration.
-First, we replicated the frequency effect: higher unigram predictability correlated with reduced word duration.
-Predictability from the past context was likewise negatively correlated with duration, although this effect was smaller than that of frequency or predictability from the future.
-Finally, both relative backward predictability and conditional PMI had an inverse effect on duration, with relative backward predictability ($\beta = -24.44, SE = 0.313, p < 0.001$) demonstrating a stronger effect than conditional PMI ($\beta = -17.36, SE = 0.498, p < 0.001$).
+\paragraph{Model Comparison:} Regression coefficients from Models 1a and 1b are summarized in Table \ref{tab:DurModelCoeffs}.
+Positive coefficients predict lengthening of word duration, whereas negative coefficients reflect reduction. \rr{In both Models 1a and 1b, word length is positively correlated with duration while faster speech rate is associated with reduction}.

+\rr{As expected, all three probabilistic variables exhibit a significant inverse relationship with word duration (Figure~\ref{fig:study1-results}a), such that predictability---whether unigram or contextualized---is linked to reduction.
+First, we replicate the frequency effect: higher unigram predictability correlates with reduced word duration in both model variants.
+Predictability from the past context is likewise negatively correlated with duration, although this effect is smaller than the effect of both unigram predictability and predictability from the future.
+Among the three probabilistic variables, we find that predictability from the future emerges as the strongest predictor of reduction, with both relative backward ($\beta = -32.576, \ SE = 0.396, p < 0.001$) and conditional PMI ($\beta = -37.765, \ SE = 0.618, \ p < 0.001$) exhibiting an inverse effect on duration}.

-Results of the incremental likelihood ratio tests are presented in Figure~\ref{fig:study1-results}(b).
-Adding predictability from the future improved model fit regardless of variant (relative backward predictability: $\deltaLoglik = 2552$, \ $\chi^{2} = 5103.9,\ p < 0.001$, conditional PMI: $\deltaLoglik = 562$, \ $\chi^{2} = 1123.6, p < 0.001$).
-However, a comparison between these two models revealed that relative backward predictability explains more variance in word duration than conditional PMI ($\deltaLoglik = 1990$, \ $\chi^{2} = 3980.2, \ p < 0.001$).
-Finally, adding conditional PMI to the model with relative backward predictability led to a small, albeit significant, increase in goodness of fit ($\deltaLoglik = 41$, \ $\chi^{2} = 82.12, \ p < 0.001$), making the model with both variants (Model 1c) the best performing among the three.
+\rr{Results of the incremental likelihood ratio tests are presented in Figure~\ref{fig:study1-results}b.
+Including predictability from the future improved model fit relative to baseline, both for relative backward predictability (Model 1a: $\deltaLoglik = 3363.199, \ \chi^{2} = 6726.5,\ p < 0.001$) and conditional PMI (Model 1b: $\deltaLoglik = 1856.581, \ \chi^{2} = 3714, p < 0.001$).
+Moreover, a comparison between models 1a and 1b reveals that relative backward predictability explains more variance in word duration than conditional PMI ($\deltaLoglik = 1506.618, \ \chi^{2} = 3012.5, \ p < 0.001$).
+However, the model with both conditional PMI and relative backward predictability yielded a small albeit significant increase in explanatory power compared to the model with relative backward predictability ($\deltaLoglik = 122.166, \ \chi^{2} = 245.6, \ p < 0.001$), thereby emerging as the strongest performing model of the three.}